 Flood Insurance Covers Less Than Home Insurance

-If you are buying a new home or refinancing your home, you may have been told that you need flood insurance.
-Flood insurance is not included in typical homeowners insurance, so you will need to buy a separate policy.
-The coverage in a flood policy is usually far less than your primary home insurance policy.
+If you are buying a new home or refinancing your home, you might need flood insurance.
+Your typical homeowners insurance policy does not include flood coverage, so you will need to buy a separate policy.
+The coverage in a flood insurance policy is far less than your primary home insurance policy.

-- Over 20% of flood claims come from low-risk areas.
+- Over 20% of flood claims come from low-risk areas -- Flood Zone X shaded or unshaded.

 What Is and Is Not Covered by Flood Insurance

 Flood insurance only covers the repairs or replacement of the primary structure by default.
-The insurance does not cover:
+The flood policy does not cover:

 - Portable and window air conditioners and heaters